-Pursuant to 51.308(e)(1)(C)(iv) each source subject to BART is required to install and operate BART no later than 5 years after approval of the implementation plan.
-The PacifiCorp schedule for the four EGUs at Huntington and Hunter sources is as follows.
+Pursuant to 51.308(e)(1)(C)(iv) each source subject to BART is required to install and operate BART no later than 5 years after approval of the implementation plan, and pursuant to 51.308(e)(2)(E)(3) all alternative measures must take place within the first planning period.
+Table 6 shows that the required schedule will be met for all units.